5 Critical IoT Security Challenges and How to Overcome Them

 The second component of resolving the discovery challenge is continuous management.
 One-time scanning only builds a point-in-time inventory.
 New devices come online all the time, meaning organizations need to manage their device inventory to ensure that they have an accurate picture of every IoT device attached to their network at all times.

 Resolving the shadow IT problem is perhaps the biggest value-add for device inventory.
 Connected printers, surveillance cameras, and smart TVs are some of the unexpected IoT devices within corporate networks that could easily go unprotected.
-With a device discovery solution operating, organizations discover internet-facing devices like these and can then include them in an asset inventory.
+Shadow IoT is now one of the fastest-growing enterprise security risks, with organizations reporting that unmanaged devices regularly appear on networks without IT’s knowledge.
+With a device discovery solution in place, organizations can discover internet-facing devices like these and include them in an asset inventory.
 A solution like Asimily’s IoT Device Discovery and Inventory Management is critical in this context.
 Continuously scanning the network to discover new devices as they come online allows organizations to make more informed decisions about their security.
 Asimily identifies devices safely based on their network traffic.
 With the industry’s best protocol analyzer, deep packet inspection (DPI), and AI/ML-based traffic analysis, Asimily finds and classifies each device into a family, along with all apps, services, and connections.

 IoT Security Challenge 2: Access Control and Authorization

-Access control and authorization is a key challenge with IoT devices.
+Access control and authorization are key challenges with IoT devices that grow more complex as these devices proliferate.
 Every IoT device has a unique identifier that it shares on the network.
 Determining what each device can talk to and which level of authorization it can have within your network is critical to long-term IoT security.

 Too much network access creates the possibility of using the IoT device as an initial access point for further lateral movement in an attack chain.
 That’s what happened in 2017, when a Las Vegas casino was hacked because of a thermometer in the lobby fish tank.
 Security firm Darktrace released the report shortly after it happened, explaining how hackers gained access to the fish tank thermometer and then moved to the PC that monitored the temperature in the tank.
 From that PC, hackers were able to attempt to make off with casino data.

 Similarly, organizations need to monitor who has access to their IoT devices.
-If the connected device is transmitting data back to a supplier, or that supplier can remotely access the device, then organizations need to monitor that.
+If the connected device is transmitting data back to a supplier, or that supplier can remotely access the device, then organizations need to monitor these communications safely to address this IoT security challenge.
+Third-party access to IoT devices is an overlooked dimension of this IoT security challenge, and one that requires continuous oversight.

 IoT Security Challenge 3: Vulnerability Management and Patching

-Patching vulnerabilities is at the root of good IoT security strategy.
+Patching vulnerabilities is a cybersecurity best practice across all cyber assets – but is a unique IoT security challenge.
 IoT devices present unique problems with patch management, especially because many come pre-installed with outdated operating systems, firmware, and communication technology.
-This is an especially acute need given that there were an average of 813 IoT-related attacks daily in the first six months of 2023.
+This IoT security challenge is especially acute in healthcare, where 83% of medical imaging devices run on unsupported operating systems.

 The often-dispersed nature of IoT devices makes patch management far more difficult.
 IoT sensors may be spread throughout miles of farmland, for example, or there could be connected pacemakers in dozens of cardiology patients.
 Critical-use IoT devices like medical equipment also can’t easily be taken offline long enough to deploy a patch.

-Many IoT devices don’t have a user interface for technicians to interact with, complicating deploying a patch even more.
+Many IoT devices don’t have a user interface for technicians to interact with, complicating the deployment of a patch even more.
 There’s also no guarantee that the IoT device will accept an update or that an update won’t irreparably damage operations.
 If a vendor stops supporting a connected device, that causes even more issues with vulnerability management.
+Weak or default credentials compound the problem: many IoT devices ship with factory-set passwords that attackers can crack in seconds, yet organizations rarely change them post-deployment.

 Organizations with heavy IoT usage should perform a risk assessment on every connected device that connects with their network, including discovering any outstanding vulnerabilities and determining remediation strategies.